 How many countries?
 How many US states?

-The virus is active in 153 countries or regions.
+The virus is active in 218 countries or territories and 2 international conveyances.
 In the US, 50 states and Washington D.C. have confirmed or presumptive positive cases.

-Globally, the response has been swift, but so has the virus.
-The countries most affected are China, where the virus originated, then the Republic of Korea, Italy, and finally Iran.
-The spread of the disease in many highly-affected countries has been slowed by quarantine and social isolation (avoiding crowded areas), and has been supported mainly by virtual healthcare delivery more than any other single strategy.
-Notably, the slowing of the explosive spread of the virus in China can almost be entirely attributed to telemedicine and virtual care – millions of Chinese citizens are turning to telemedicine for everything from a cough to mental health, as reported by Reuters.
+Globally, the response was swift, but so was the virus.
+The countries most affected in the early days were China, where the virus originated, then the Republic of Korea, Italy, and finally Iran.
+Currently, the United States takes the prize, with India coming in at about 9 million total cases, and Brazil following at 6 million.
+The spread of the disease in many early- and highly-affected countries was slowed by lock-downs, hygiene measures (like hand washing and face masks,) and social isolation, but has continued to be supported mainly by virtual healthcare delivery more than any other single strategy.
+Notably, the slowing of the explosive spread of the virus as it began in China can almost be entirely attributed to telemedicine and virtual care – millions of Chinese citizens are turning to telemedicine for everything from a cough to mental health, as reported by Reuters.
 This approach was applied to those with symptoms, but even more so to those who are infection free, as a way to encourage them to stay home even when there were medical concerns that would normally necessitate a trip outside.
-Israel, famous for its robust national health system with a full, government-funded national telehealth network, has used this modality exclusively to monitor and communicate with the 12 quarantined passengers who returned home from the Diamond Princess quarantined cruise ship, without exposing a single healthcare worker to the virus.
-Ontario, Canada, which also boasts a province-wide, government-sponsored telehealth network called Telehealth Ontario, has successfully used its free advice line to triage infected individuals at the airport, as reported by The Washington Post.
+Israel, famous for its robust national health system with a full, government-funded national telehealth network, used this modality exclusively to monitor and communicate with the 12 quarantined passengers who returned home from the Diamond Princess quarantined cruise ship, without exposing a single healthcare worker to the virus.
+Ontario, Canada, which also boasts a province-wide, government-sponsored telehealth network called Telehealth Ontario, successfully used its free advice line to triage infected individuals at the airport, as reported by The Washington Post.

 How telemedicine has aided the effort

-While there are advances made to technology on a daily basis when it comes to virtual care, with the COVID-19 crisis the ability to connect with your patient remotely has just been bumped from “this would be cool” to “we need this now.”
+While there are advances made to technology on a daily basis when it comes to virtual care, with the COVID-19 crisis the ability to connect with your patient remotely has permanently changed from “this would be cool” to “we need this now.”

 Five (More) Reasons to Use Telehealth During the COVID-19 Outbreak